 If you’re wondering how to kickstart your journey in being an entrepreneur in Singapore, look no further!
 This guide will take you through some of the most important steps you will need to know on how to start a business in Singapore.

-Being an entrepreneur, starting up a business and being your own boss is becoming increasingly popular not just in adults, but amongst millennials as well.
+Being an entrepreneur, starting up a business and being your own boss is becoming increasingly popular not just among adults, but amongst millennials as well.
 Especially in Singapore today, starting your own business is the dream of many millennials.
-According to todayonline 2016, GoDaddy revealed that nearly three quarters of the millennial population surveyed in Singapore plan to be entrepreneurs within the next 10 years.
+According to todayonline 2016, GoDaddy revealed that nearly three-quarters of the millennial population surveyed in Singapore plan to be entrepreneurs within the next 10 years.

 Known as a major financial hub worldwide, Singapore has a highly developed economy that is both market and trade based.
 It is one of the world’s most prosperous nations, with a business-friendly regulatory system and low unemployment rates.
 Despite its small domestic market and a lack of natural resources, the Singapore economy is one of the most stable in the world, with no foreign debt, high government revenue and a consistently positive surplus.